Resident Education Grant

 You know how important the Annual Meeting has been for you – both personally and professionally.
-The meeting is packed with insight, connections and learning that will make their transition into practice smoother, and perhaps even make their career more fulfilling.
+The meeting is packed with insight, connections, and learning that will make transition into practice smoother, and perhaps even make careers more fulfilling.

-By supporting the AAD’s Resident Education Grant campaign, you will help give more than 1,300 dermatology residents the opportunity to attend the Annual Meeting and experience all that it offers.
+By supporting the AAD’s Resident Education Grant campaign, you will help give dermatology residents the opportunity to attend the Annual Meeting and experience all that it offers.

 To learn more or to share recollections of your first Annual Meeting, call (847) 240-1409 or email SupportAAD@aad.org.

 "The AAD Resident Education Grant helps make sure residents can attend meetings vital to their future.
 Residents will learn more in five days at the AAD Meeting than they can get from months of seeing patients."